Peachypie98/RivaGAN/README.md

-# RivaGAN (Unofficial)
+# RivaGAN PyTorch (Unofficial)
-RivaGAN: Robust Invisible Video Watermarking with Attention

 ## :hushed: Before We Start...
-This repository is created to assist people encountering difficulties running the offical repository from DAI-Lab, as the official one has not received updates for the past four years.
+This repository is created to assist people encountering difficulties running the offical repository from DAI-Lab, as the official one has not received updates for the past several years.
 Furthermore, I have implemented several modifications to the official version to ensure successful code execution, along with making specific adjustments to enhance overall performance.
-Lastly, I have conducted testing on Windows using the latest Python version 3.11
+Lastly, I have conducted testing on Windows 11 using the latest Python 3.11 and PyTorch 2.0.1

 ## :grinning: Prerequisites
 1. Install PyTorch, Numpy, OpenCV, Pandas, ArgParse